 Ans: Typically they are metal oxides, metal hydroxides, metal carbonates and carbonates of molten hydrogen.
 There are many bases that are insoluble-they are not dissolving in water.
-We call it an alkali if a base dissolves in water.
-Alkaline solution/intermediate is the same as a base / simple solution.
+If a base dissolves in water, so we term it an alkali.
+Alkaline / intermediate solution is the same as base / simple solution.

 2. Why bases are called alkali?

-Ans: In contact with water, alkali metals form alkali (base) and form metal oxides as water reacts.
+Ans: Alkali metals form alkali (base) in contact with water, and they form metal oxides when water reacts.
 Alkali metal oxides are also bases and when dissolved in water, they form an alkaline solution.
 During reaction with water, Group 2 metals also form bases and their oxides are basic and found in the earth’s crust.

 3. Which bases are called alkali?